content-left-bg.png

 Exhaustion and fatigue

-Conduct appropriate lead-up activities.
+Conduct appropriate warm-up/cool-down activities.

 Participants able to easily carry the overall backpack weight.